willplatt/LearnTatoeba/README.md

 For the best experience, use a terminal supporting bi-directional text, such as [mlterm](https://sourceforge.net/projects/mlterm/).

-If your terminal doesn’t support bi-directional text, you can still fix the sentence printing by run the `.jar` file with the `bidi` argument:
+If your terminal doesn’t support bi-directional text, you can still fix the sentence printing by running the `.jar` file with the `bidi` argument:
 ```
 java -jar LearnTatoeba.jar bidi
 ```

+However, if your terminal doesn’t support bi-directional text you’ll still have to put up with your input displaying backwards—but don’t worry, it will still be processed correctly.

 If a right-to-left language is still displaying left-to-right then see [the first known issue](#known-issues) below.